tailcallhq/tailcall/tests/execution/graphql-conformance-009.md

 skip: true
 ---

 # Test variables.

-Skipped because Tailcall does not construct the query correctly.
+TODO: Skipped because Tailcall does not construct the query correctly.
 Moreover it does not validate the query that is invalid (contains a missing field).

 ```graphql @config
 schema